Leo-Corporation/LABS-ExperimentalConsole/README.md

 </p>

 ## Introduction
-LABS ExperimentalConsole is a console application that is dedicated to test on C#, .NET, and more.
+LABS ExperimentalConsole is a console application that is dedicated to test on C#, F#, .NET, and more.
 It has been rewritten in C# and in .NET 5.
+Currently, it's being rewritten in F# for .NET 5.
 ## Commands
 LABS Experimental Console has the following commands:
 <details>